 Building the Unito flow that powers your campaigns can be done in just a few minutes.
 Start by connecting Notion and Mailchimp to Unito.

-Note: Since our Notion integration is still in beta, there are specific installation instructions to keep in mind.
+Note: This integration has specific installation instructions to keep in mind.
 Consult our Help Center to learn more.

 Next, pick the blocks of work you want to connect.
 On one side, you’ll pick the Notion database you just built.
 On the other, you’ll choose your Mailchimp audience.